luteberget/trainspotting/docs/src/routes.md

     which cease to be allocated after the trigger event has occurred.

-  Note that if no releases are specified, a default release condition is added which frees the whole length and all resources after the last
+  Note that if no releases are specified, a default release condition is added which frees the whole length and all resources, using the last section in the path as the trigger.

 ## Entry / exit routes